tallen1985/21-Homework-MERN/Assignment.md

 - `Schemas` directory:

-  - `index.js`: Export your typeDefs and resolvers.
+  - `index.js`: Export your typeDefs and resolvers. - Done

   - `resolvers.js`: Define the query and mutation functionality to work with the Mongoose models.